wowi42/Moustash/README.md

 Right now,Moustash just support Redis, RabbitMQ wil lcome soon

 ##Installation
 Just clone this repo, then create the good rep for moustash config file ```mkdir -p /usr/local/etc/moustash/```, then create your config file for moustash ```$EDITOR /usr/local/etc/moustash/moustash.ini```.
-You have some example in the examples folder.
+You have some examples in the examples folder.

 ###Cuir
 Cuir can be easily use with supervisord :